-Almost level and suitable for pushchairs, this circuit takes you through the delightful hamlet of Les Bois, with its appealing chalets and gardens.
+Starting from the chalet, almost level and suitable for pushchairs, this circuit takes you through the delightful hamlet of Les Bois, with its appealing chalets and gardens.
 Stop off here at the captivating Hotel La Prairie for drinks and crêpes beneath the shady pergolas, before winding on through the woods to Les Tines.
 If it’s open, peep into the tiny church here, to admire the beautifully painted interior before crossing the bridge at the old sawmills and strolling back beside the river as the sun filters through the pines.
 About an hour, though you can extend or cut short as you like.

 About an hour’s walk starting from the door.
 The terrace of Chalet Floria is a lovely place to look over the valley.
 You can see the flag above the restaurant from the chalet.

 Le Chapeau is a 45 minute walk up from Le Lavancher (about 10-15 minute’s drive, park around Chalets de Philippe).
 A wonderful place for lunch, coffee and cake, or a magical candlelit dinner on reservation.

 A little summit with a big view.
 It’s about half an hour’s walk along a spectacular ridge from the top of the Prarion lift in Les Houches.
 As it’s not that high, there are trees almost to the top, and the shade makes it a good choice for a hot day.
 There’s a ‘table d’orientation’ at the top where the surrounding peaks are marked – it’s a nice place for a picnic also.